CleverCloud/doc.clever-cloud.com/commons/addons/cellar.md

 print(b)

 """
-In order to access non-public file via HTTP, you need to get a presigned url for a specific key the example above present a 'getObject' presigned URL.
-If you want to put a object in the bucket via HTTP, you'll need to use 'putObject' insteed. see doc : http://docs.pythonboto.org/en/latest/ref/s3.html#boto.s3.bucket.Bucket.generate_url
+In order to share access to non-public files via HTTP, you need to get a presigned url for a specific key the example above present a 'getObject' presigned URL.
+If you want to put a object in the bucket via HTTP, you'll need to use 'putObject' instead. see doc : http://docs.pythonboto.org/en/latest/ref/s3.html#boto.s3.bucket.Bucket.generate_url
 """
 b[0].generate_url(60)